 We utilize an agile development process with 100% test automation to deliver approximately 25 major software releases per year and hundreds of minor releases, fixes and currency updates.
-We believe monitoring the full-stack of software required by modern enterprise clouds requires a highly efficient and agile process to enable high-performing software across the diverse, dynamic cloud ecosystems of our customers.
+We believe monitoring the full-stack of software required by dynamic multi-cloud environments requires a highly efficient and agile process to enable high-performing software across the diverse, dynamic cloud ecosystems of our customers.

-Our primary lab locations are located in Linz, Austria; Gdansk, Poland; and Barcelona, Spain, and we also extend to additional cities in Austria and North America.
-We believe that our worldwide engineering and extensive European lab network is an advantage in driving lower costs, higher quality software and more stable workforce.
+Our primary lab locations are located in Austria, Poland and Spain.
+We believe that our extensive European lab network is an advantage in driving lower costs, higher quality software and a more stable workforce.

-Our research and development expenses were \$52.9 million, \$58.3 million, and \$76.8 million for the years ended March 31, 2017, 2018, and 2019, respectively, and \$55.2 million and \$94.8 million for the nine months ended December 31, 2018 and 2019, respectively.
+Our research and development expenses were \$58.3 million, \$76.8 million, and \$119.3 million for the years ended March 31, 2018, 2019, and 2020, respectively.